Helping travelers to Italy since 2008

 We've been on a number of journeys where this has happened so although our seats were miles apart, accommodating Italians have let us sit together and wandered off in search of our seats.

-The one exception to this 'musical chairs' game is the Eurostar.
-For some reason people travelling by Eurostar tend to stick with their own places, and expect other people to do the same.
+The one exception to this 'musical chairs' game is on the high-speed Frecce and Italo trains.
+For some reason people traveling on these premium services tend to stick with their own places, and expect other people to do the same.

 Even on smaller, local trains in Italy, you'll find constant information about your trip relayed on monitors above your head - speed, name of next station, time of arrival, even what the weather's like!